isapir/Migrate2Postgres/README.md

         +-- after_all                 array of SQL commands to run after data copy
         |
         +-- recomended                ([""], "all") - specifying "all" will execute recommendations
 		|
+		+-- implicitConversionTypes   array of source column types that should be cast implicitly with postgres (for example "UNIQUEIDENTIFIER")
+    |
     +-- threads                       (["cores", integer]) - number of concurrent connections
     |